FERTILITY CLINICS : CONSULT CAPTURE + PATIENT MOMENTUM

 She Reached Out After Another Negative Test At 10:42 PM.
 Another Clinic Booked The Consult Before Your Team Opened The Inbox.

 In fertility, the first clinic that sounds calm usually keeps the next step.
-The Quiet Protocol replies in seconds, protects patient trust, and keeps coordinators from bleeding consults while the team is already overloaded.
+The Quiet Protocol replies in seconds, protects patient trust, and installs the patient-access system that keeps consult intake, scheduling, financing follow-up, and CRM handoff from scattering.

 Estimated Annual Consult & Treatment Leak : Fertility Clinic Baseline